Siva-Tadi/Siva-Tadi/README.md

 - 👋 Hi, I’m @Siva-Tadi
 - 👀 I’m interested in Data Analysis and BI/BA/PM
 - 🌱 I’m currently learning salesforce, SQL
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on solving biz problems by providing solutions
 - 📫 How to reach me stadi@flexivan.com

 <!---